Spend two months in China with a Generation UK – China internship

 - academic achievement

-- motivations for gaining work experience in China
+- your motivations for wanting to live and work in China.

-Make sure you have the following documentation ready, which you will need to submit during the application process:
+Make sure you have electronic copies of the following documentation ready to submit during the application process:

 - a scanned copy of your passport